 The Hipster Party

-If your idea of a good night’s entertainment is watching an avant-garde electro duo turning some knobs on a synthesiser, head to Club Control.
-It’ll be harder to get out of your face than at Studio Martin, but at least the music is a bit more varied.
+If your idea of a good night’s entertainment is watching an avant-garde electro duo turning some knobs on a synthesizer, head to Club Control.
+It’ll be harder to get out of your mind than at Studio Martin, but at least the music is a bit more varied.

 The After Party

-If you’ve got the stamina, there’s a host of late-night after-party places like Traian 42, Guesthouse and Mansarda.
-These will keep you occupied and out of trouble when you’ve been kicked out of Studio Martin or Club Control but you’re too wired to go to bed and gurning too much to have a conversation with anyone.
+If you’ve got the stamina, there’s a host of late-night afterparty places like Traian 42, Guesthouse, and Mansarda.
+These will keep you occupied and out of trouble when you’ve been kicked out of Studio Martin or Club Control but you’re too wired to go to bed and grinding your teeth too much to have a conversation with anyone.